 Hazards are assessed according to the severity of the problem, Category 1 being the most serious.

 If a landlord fails to take action when a problem is identified, tenants can sue for breach of contract.
 Depending on the severity of the problem, the court may rule the property is not fit for human habitation.
-The landlord may then be made to pay compensation and/or forced to carry out the necessary improvement works.
+The landlord may then be made to pay compensation and/or made to carry out the necessary improvement works.

 In addition to a tenant taking legal action, the local authority can also take independent legal action and levy fines.